klemen-s/Avantis-Mobile-App/README.md

-# 🛍️ E-Commerce Store (Avantis Mobile Application)
+# 🛍️ Avantis Mobile Application

 A mobile application built with React Native that enables users to enjoy online shopping features such as user authentication, product browsing, cart management, order placement, and viewing order history.